How the Audi Environmental Foundation is finding solutions to plastic in the ocean

 What role does Audi play in this project?

-The Audi Environmental Foundation approached us this year and wanted to establish a cooperation with us.
+The Audi Environmental Foundation approached us and wanted to establish a cooperation with us.
 They liked the concept of working with environmentally sustainable technologies to reduce the presence of plastic and improve quality of life for people and animals.
 It was perfect timing for us, because we had developed our project to such an extent that we were ready to roll it out internationally.
 The Audi Environmental Foundation doesn’t just support us financially; they also help us with their expertise.
-Together, we will be able to make many new projects a reality.

 In July 2018, you and the Audi Environmental Foundation opened the islands to the public.
 How many are there so far?

 Currently, there are 28 islands in the water — a total of 140 square meters.
 The islands are portable and can be anchored anywhere, which makes them very versatile.
 They can be used as a place to relax during a lunch break, or as a stage or audience platform for open air concerts right there in the port.

 Have you been able to reduce pollution in the Nieuwe Maas with your project?

 We’re off to a good start.
 With the help of about 30 volunteers, we really collected a lot of plastic during “clean up” events and get it out of the river with our collecting basins.
 Over 90 percent of plastic waste is floating in the first meter below the water’s surface; in fact, the majority of it is found in the first half-meter.
 So the outlook is good; the pollution has already been significantly reduced.

 What kinds of plastic have you fished out of the water?

 We found practically every kind of plastic — from micro-plastics, to PET bottles, to soccer balls.
 In the Netherlands, we only have a deposit on bottles that are one liter or larger, which makes the waste problem even worse.